shopgate-professional-services/ext-base-price-calculation/README.md

 This extension will calculate the base price based on a property with a reference unit.

 It will show the tier prices in a table with the from to amount, the unitPrice and the corresponding base price.

 ## Configuration
-Add the persistent-search-bar extension to your Shopgate Connect deployment config.

 ```
 {